thiagopbarnabe/dapper-tutorial/docs/pages/api/dapper/queryfirstordefault.md

 {% include template-h1.html %}

 ## Description
-Execute a query and map the first result, or a default value if the sequence contains no elements.
+QueryFirstOrDefault method is an extension method which can be called from any object of type IDbConnection.
+It can execute a query and map the first result, or a default value if the sequence contains no elements.

 The result can be mapped to: